IntersectMBO/ouroboros-network/ouroboros-consensus/docs/utxo-hd.md

 There are multiple ways to mitigate this new potential for expiry.
-We have come up with two; both effectively re-establish the persistent nature of the complete ledger state prior to UTxO HD, which we're like to preserve despite UTxO HD because it means these Consensus components do not need a new code path to handle the expiry case.
+We have come up with two; both effectively re-establish the persistent nature of the complete ledger state prior to UTxO HD, which we'd like to preserve despite UTxO HD because it means these Consensus components do not need a new code path to handle the expiry case.
 The first way is to enrich the interface to the on-disk UTxO set to allow querying its former states.
 We'll discuss this functionality